cjscrimmy/polymorphism_composition_quiz/polymorphism_composition_quiz_with_my_answers.md

 # Composition

 6. What do we mean by 'composition' in reference to object-oriented programming?
+A. Composition means that an object is built using other objects inorder to use their properties.

 7. When would you use composition?
 Provide a simple example in Java.

 8. What is/are the advantage(s) of using composition?

 9. When an object is destroyed, what happens to all the objects it is composed of?
+A. When an object is destoryed, the objects it is composed of are destoryed too.